jgadams97/Idyll/README.md

 dim myArray[10]

 ;Fill the array.
-dim i = 0
+dim i = 1
 @loop1
 	myArray[i] = i * 2
 	i = i + 1
-if i < 10 then
+if i <= 10 then
 	goto @loop1
 fi

 ;Print out the numbers.
-i = 0
+i = 1
 @loop2
 	print myArray[i]
 	i = i + 1
-if i < 10 then
+if i <= 10 then
 	goto @loop2
 fi
 ```
+Arrays are 1-indexed.
 You can also see here that comments begin with a semicolon.

 Assigning a number array a value is valid.
 The number will simply be placed at the first index of the array.